Conservative Punk

 Conservative Punk was a website that promoted conservative views in the punk subculture.
+It was created by Nick Rizzuto in 2004.

+History

-It was created by Nick Rizzuto, an employee of a New York City rock radio station, partially in response to the left-liberal group Punkvoter (created by NOFX lead singer Fat Mike).
+Nick Rizzuto, a publicist for KROCK, a New York City radio station, created the website partially in response to the left-liberal group Punkvoter, which was created by NOFX lead singer Fat Mike (aka Mike Burkett).
 The Conservative Punk website received significant press coverage during the 2004 presidential election.

-It includes contributions from talk radio personality Andrew Wilkow and former Misfits singer and Gotham Road frontman Michale Graves.
+An early contributor to the site was Dave Smally of the band Down by Law.
+The site also received contributions from talk radio personality Andrew Wilkow and former Misfits singer and Gotham Road frontman Michale Graves.
 Dorian Lynskey of The Guardian wrote about Rizzuto: "To his critics he's a crank bringing punk's good name into disrepute – but to his supporters he's the fearless voice of a formerly silent minority."

 In early 2010, Nick Rizzuto, without notice, stopped paying the hosting fees for Conservativepunk.com, causing the website and discussion forum to become inaccessible.
-Longtime members and regular posters created a replacement site, ConPunk.com, in order to maintain the community, but that site went offline in May 2013, in favor of a Facebook group which too has closed as of 2014.
+Longtime members and regular posters created a replacement site, ConPunk.com, in order to maintain the community.
+However, that site went offline in May 2013, in favor of a Facebook group; as of 2014, the Facebook group had also closed.